JoinCalifornia: Election History for the State of California

 Founded: 1968

-Note: Although related, the AIP is not the same party as the American Party which separated from the AIP for several years.
+• Although related, the AIP is not the same party as the American Party which separated from the AIP for several years.

 The History of the Party

 The American Independent Party was first organized to support the 1968 Presidential Campaign of Democratic Governor George Wallace.
 In California, the party was founded by William Shearer, and officially came into being following a Bakersfield convention in July, 1967.
 The AIP gained qualified status in California on January 2, 1968.
 The AIP got off to a strong start, running fifty-nine candidates for partisan office that year (35 for Assembly, 13 for Congress, 10 for State Senate, and Wallace for President).
 The number of AIP candidates has declined sharply since the first years after its creation.
 During the 1970s, 193 individuals ran as AIP candidates.
 By the 1980s, the number had dropped to 29 for the entire decade, where it remained for the 1990s (30 individuals).
-The AIP had an innovative 'first' when, in August 2007, it became the first California political party to hold its State Convention entirely online, using video conferencing software.
+The AIP had an innovative "first" when, in August 2007, it became the first California political party to hold its State Convention entirely online, using video conferencing software.

 During the early filing period for the 2008 State Primary, a number of AIP candidates filed to run for office.
 Due in large part to difficulties collecting nominating signatures, only Robert Lauten (running in the CD-47 race) was able to qualify for the June ballot.
 If no additional candidates qualify for the November ballot through write-in campaigns, only two AIP candidates (Lauten and Presidential nominee Chuck Baldwin) will appear on that ballot.